COG-UK/docs/oauth.md

 ### How will it work?

-We focus on the authorisation flow for an external web application (such as the metadata uploader), guidance on using the API with OAuth will be coming soon.
+We focus on the authorisation flow for an external web application (such as the metadata uploader), but you are able to [register your own application to interact with the API too](oauth-app).
 The flow is as so:

 * Visit the external service which previously requested an API key
 * Click the "Sign in with Majora" button